thenriq/Iris_dataset_Fisher/README.md

 Also, the raw data can be downloaded from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) and the Iris dataset collection is available [here](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data).

-After downloaded, the python code and the *iris.data* file must be in the same folder
+After downloaded, both *iris.data* file and *analysis.py* file must be in the same folder

 <br/>

-#### How to run the script analysis.py
+#### How to run the script *analysis.py*

-After having followed steps from *PRE-REQUISITES and INSTRUCTIONS*, the python interpreter can be issued from a command line on the terminal
+After having followed steps from [*PRE-REQUISITES and INSTRUCTIONS*](#pre-requisites-and-instructions), the python interpreter can be issued from a command line on the terminal

 To open the command-line interpreter:

 •	On **Windows**, the command-line is called the *command prompt* or *MS-DOS* console.
-A quicker way to access it is to go to `Start menu → Run and type cmd.`
+A quicker way to access it is to go to `Start menu → Run` and type `cmd.`

 •	On **GNU/Linux** , the command-line can be accessed by several applications like *xterm, Gnome Terminal* or *Konsole*.

 •	On **MAC OS X**, the system terminal is accessed through `Applications → Utilities → Terminal`.

-Both *analysis.py* script and *iris.data* file must be in the same directory.
+Again, both *analysis.py* script and *iris.data* file must be in the same directory.
 Considering that the directory is going to be `c:\users\download\scripts`, once you are at the prompt, type as below:

 ***python analysis.py***